Immerse yourself in a great book, join a community discussion and visit with the author.

 My Writing Life: An Interview with Thomas King

 Join journalist Betty Ann Adam for a conversation with Thomas King about his life and work.

 Convocation Hall, Peter MacKinnon Building, 107 Administration Pl.

 Thomas King is an award-winning writer whose fiction includes Green Grass, Running Water; Truth and Bright Water and The Back of the Turtle, which won the Governor General’s Literary Award.
 His non-fiction book The Truth About Stories won the Trillium Book Award, while The Inconvenient Indian won the B.C.
 National Award for Canadian Non-Fiction and the RBC Taylor Prize.
 A member of the Order of Canada and the recipient of an award from the National Aboriginal Achievement Foundation, Thomas King has taught at the University of Lethbridge and was chair of American Indian studies at the University of Minnesota before moving to the University of Guelph, where he taught until he retired.
 He lives in Guelph with his partner, Helen Hoy.

 About the Arts & Science Book Club

-Book club selections are chosen by a committee from nominations submitted by faculty, staff, students and alumni of the college.
+Book Club selections are chosen by a committee from nominations submitted by faculty, staff, students and alumni of the College of Arts & Science.